splunk/public-o11y-docs/admin/user-management/teams/manage-membership.rst

 .. meta::
    :description: Learn how to how to manage teams and team membership.

 Managing teams in Splunk Observability Cloud means creating and deleting teams, as well as managing membership and team security.
+Some actions are only available to administrators.
+To see a list of team roles and permissions, see :ref:`about-team-roles`.

 .. _admin-create-team: